-Doctor Nurse is a San Jose band whose perfectionist (and laissez faire) attitude delayed this release for years.
-Besides a droning, 8 minute instrumental interlude (aptly called “Graveland”), the other songs have lyrics that shift between detailed, real life moments and abstract imagery.
-The melodies are catchy and replete with lingering qualities; the musicianship is tight, combining traditional tools with vintage synths like the Prophet-600 (Sequential Circuits).
-Occasional French horns, vibraphones, and organs round out certain choruses and flesh out the rest.
+Doctor Nurse is a San Jose band whose perfectionist (and laissez faire) approach delayed this release for years.
+Besides a droning, 8-minute instrumental interlude (aptly called “Graveland”) the other songs have touching lyrics that volley between detailed, real life moments and abstract imagery.
+The melodies are bright and replete with illustrative musicianship that combines traditional tools with vintage synths like the Prophet-600 (Sequential Circuits).
+Occasional French horns, vibraphones, and organs flesh out the rest.

-The 4 members (and 2 guest musicians) are multi-instrumentalists who sometimes rotate instruments depending on the track.
-The songs are fully developed compositions—which are short, laid-back garage rock tracks with psychadelic tinges and nostalgic vibes.
-The joint above, “Phantom Lights”, is a personal favorite which, I think, displays the sense of reverie found on Phantom Seas.
+The 4 members (and 2 guest musicians) are multi-instrumentalists whose roles rotate depending on the cut.
+The songs are laid-back compositions—short, garage-y, indie-rock tunes with occasional psychedelic flare.
+The joint above, “Phantom Lights,” is a personal favorite and displays a sense of reverie that Calm Seas... is bound with.